-As future work, we plan to employ retrofitting [22] to enrich our pretrained word embeddings with concept knowledge from a semantic network such as ConceptNet or WordNet [46] in a post-processing step.
+We also plan to employ retrofitting [22] to enrich our pretrained word embeddings with concept knowledge from a semantic network such as ConceptNet or WordNet [45] in a post-processing step.
 With this technique, we might be able to combine the benefits of the concept-level and word-level semantics in a more sophisticated way to bootstrap the creation of an object-location knowledge base.
 We believe that this method is a more appropriate tool than the simple linear combination of scores.
-By specializing our skipgram embeddings for relatedness instead of similarity [32] even better results could be achieved.
+By specializing our skip-gram embeddings for relatedness instead of similarity [31] even better results could be achieved.

-Finally, we used the frequency of entity mentions in Wikipedia as a measure of commonality to drive the creation of a gold standard set for evaluation.
-This information, or equivalent measures, could be integrated directly into our relation extraction framework, for example in the form of a weighting scheme, to improve its prediction accuracy.
+In the presented work, we used the frequency of entity mentions in Wikipedia as a measure of commonality to drive the creation of a gold standard set for evaluation.
+This information, or equivalent measures, could be integrated directly into our relation extraction framework, for example in the form of a weighting scheme or hand-crafted features, to improve its prediction accuracy.

-Acknowledgments The authors wish to thank the anonymour reviewers of EKAW, who provided useful feedback to make this extended version of the paper.
+Acknowledgments The authors wish to thank the anonymous reviewers of EKAW, who provided useful feedback to make this extended version of the paper.
 The work in this paper is partially funded by the ALOOF project (CHIST-ERA program) and by the Cluster of Excellence Cognitive Interaction Technology 'CITEC' (EXC 277), Bielefeld University.